techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 For example, a company doctor may indicate to an employer:

-- 'The patient is unable to work at this time.
+- 'It is unadvised for the patient to be working at this time.
 The next evaluation is on 25 June.'
 - 'The patient is undergoing a form of treatment which requires them to be absent from work for several hours, around 2-3 times a week.'
-- 'The patient is able to reintegrate doing light, desk-based work for 10 hours a week.'
+- 'It is advised that the patient reintegrates by doing light, desk-based work for 10 hours a week.'
 - 'The patient is expected to be able to reintegrate over a period of 9 weeks.
 This is subject to change.'
-- 'The patient is expected not to be able to reintegrate at this time.'
+- 'The patient should not be expected to reintegrate at this time.'

 Again, the company doctor **isn't allowed** to share your medical information.